-- Star magnolia (Magnolia stellata, zones 4 to 8), which can be trained into a shrub and placed next to a garden wall or walkway to make full use of its showy pink flowers that arrive in early spring.
+- Star magnolia (Magnolia stellata, zones 4 to 8), which can be trained into a shrub and placed next to a garden wall or walkway to make full use of its showy white flowers that arrive in early spring.

 Ground cover typically provides the background for more showy landscape elements, but flowering varieties can also play a starring role.
 Consider: